slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/multi_node_applications.md

   1. Create your own client machine and verify that it can talk with your web server.
-  2. Automate the connection between client and server, using the parameters to define what text should be expected from the server.
+  2. Automate the connection between client and server, checking the return values from the protected and unprotected pages.
-  3. Deploy the client and server in different clouds and verify that the deployment works.
+  3. Deploy the client node and server node in different clouds and verify that the deployment works.
+  4. Change the number of client nodes and verify that they all perform the correct checks of the web server.
   4. Modify the deployment to have two clients.
 Run the deployment, placing the two clients in different clouds.